Release Cutover Window Calculator

 What does rollback runway mean?

-Rollback runway is the positive time between Planned cutover finish and Latest rollback decision.
+Rollback runway is the positive time between planned cutover finish and the latest rollback decision.
 It is the cushion before protected rollback reserve begins.

 Should contingency include rollback time?

 No. Contingency is added to active cutover work before the rollback gate comparison.
-Put rollback time in Rollback reserve so the decision boundary stays visible.
+Put recovery time in rollback reserve so the decision boundary stays visible.

-Why does a clear gate still need review?
+Why can a clear gate still be unsafe?

 What should I do when the result says rollback gate risk?